 HOMEWORK FOR THE ABSENT STUDENT

-When a student is absent due to illness or other reasons, the student/parent should make arrangements with the Jr/Sr HS office to get books and homework assignments.
-Homework is the student's responsibility.
+When a student is absent due to illness or other reasons, the student/parent should make arrangements with the student's teacher for any missed work.
+All daily assignments are posted via Google Classroom.

 PERMISSION TO LEAVE SCHOOL